Punjab will become a desert by 2039. How is that possible, for a place named after its water?

 Punjab is at risk of becoming a desert by 2039.

 Over the past hundred years, canals, dams, and farming practices have drained rivers and groundwater, threatening the land and the people who depend on it.
-In our time, we witnessed farmers rise up to protect their water, rights, livelihoods and futures in one of the world’s largest movements, The Farmers’ Protest (2020-2021).
-After over a year of camping on the roads of New Delhi, they were triumphant.
-The laws were repealed.

 We’re partnering with Roundglass Foundation for lasting solutions.